-Deported to Mexico: Who is the US kicking out?
+One-way flight to Mexico: Who is the US deporting?

 Mexico City (CNN)Maria Perez hasn't seen her grandson since he was a little boy.

-On her cell phone she keeps a video of that day.
+On her cell phone, she keeps a video of that day.
 It shows 8-year-old Eduardo Hernandez hugging her goodbye.

 Now Hernandez is 21 and walking through the frosted glass doors at Mexico City's international airport.
+His flight from the United States just landed.

 His grandmother jumps toward him with both hands in the air, wiping away tears as she lays eyes on him for the first time in more than a decade.